 Below is a list of some of our favorite books that are associated with Earth Day.
-Some books tell about people and the work that theyāve done to help the Earth.
+Some books tell about people and the work that they’ve done to help the Earth.
 Other books share stories to appreciate our beautiful Earth.
 Each entry has been chosen because it has a link to the book being read aloud.
 Some of the stories are better performed than others.
 We have provided a short description of each entry.
 We hope you enjoy these books as you celebrate this special day.

-āSparkling Still Working Group of Friends General Conference (FGC), A. Collins, S. Farneth, S. Hopkins, E. Mittag
+—Sparkling Still Working Group of Friends General Conference (FGC), A. Collins, S. Farneth, S. Hopkins, E. Mittag

 For parents and adults

-How to use this guide:Ā Ā Please use these books in ways that work best for your children.Ā Reading aloud the book together, or watching on YouTube, creates special experiences especially when the Wondering Questions are used.Ā Enjoy together!
-Concepts:Ā Stewardship of our Earth Age Range:Ā Each book listed has a suggested age range, however, you may find the book has a broader appeal than the one listed.
-Quaker wisdom:Ā Walking Gently on the Earth ā We recognize that the well-being of the earth is a fundamental spiritual concern.
+Quaker wisdom: Walking Gently on the Earth – We recognize that the well-being of the earth is a fundamental spiritual concern.
 From the beginning, it was through the wonders of nature that people saw God.
 How we treat the earth and its creatures is a basic part of our relationship with God.
 Our planet as a whole, not just the small parts of it in our immediate custody, requires our responsible attention.
 (Philadelphia Yearly Meeting Faith and Practice, revised addition 1997.)

 The Books or Music